 4. iiNet NBN

-In second place is iiNet NBN, who dropped back in the pack slightly after being overtaken by Aussie Broadband recently.
-That said, iiNet NBN’s speed of 3.6 Mbps is still excellent – as is each provider on this list.
+iiNet NBN tops this month’s speed ranking too, who dropped back in the pack slightly after being overtaken by Aussie Broadband recently.
+That said, iiNet NBN’s speed of 3.4 Mbps is still excellent – as is each provider on this list.

 iiNet NBN offers fibre, cable and DSL but not satellite and wireless.